Quotes: Food for Thought

 effect on my life and at times helped make it seem like it's worth the effort, or at least

 got me through the day.
-Don't make the mistake of assuming I live up to them, but
+Don't assume I live up to them, but they remind me of how I

-move toward.
-This page is dedicated to those little bon mots with the hope that some
+want to try to think and live, giving me a direction I want to move toward.
+This page is dedicated to those little bon mots with the hope that some may serve others the way

-may serve others the way they have me.
+they have me.

 ________________________________________________________